RuffLogix/learn-ray-tracing/README.md

 # Learn Ray Tracing

-Ray tracing (n.) is a technique for generating an image by tracing the path of light as pixels in an image plane and simulating the effects of its encounters with virtual objects.
-The technique is capable of producing a very high degree of visual realism, usually higher than that of typical scanline rendering methods, but at a greater computational cost.
+Ray tracing is a technique for creating highly realistic images by simulating light's path through an environment and how it interacts with virtual objects.
+It produces more realistic visuals than traditional methods but requires more computing power.

 # Learning Resources